Ziyal/UploadImageTutorial-DotNetCore/README.md

         <input type="submit" value="Upload Selected Files" class="btn">
     </form>

-Notes:
+**Notes:**

--"asp-action='UploadPhoto'" is where we put the name ofthe method we want to send our images to.
+⋅⋅* *asp-action='UploadPhoto'* is where we put the name ofthe method we want to send our images to.

--"asp-controller='Home'" is the name of the controller that the function is in.
+⋅⋅* *asp-controller='Home'* is the name of the controller that the function is in.

--the input type="file" tells us what we're allowing in the form and adding multiple to the end allows us to choose more than one image to upload.
+⋅⋅* the *input type="file"* tells us what we're allowing in the form and adding multiple to the end allows us to choose more than one image to upload.

 #### Create UploadPhoto Method